 A direct train between Fiumicino Airport (Leonardo Da Vinci) and the Main Train Station (Stazione Termini) is available everyday.
 The one way ticket is 9,50 Euro and may be purchased at booths near the track where the train departs.

-Always use a white or yellow licensed taxi with an identification number and a taxi-meter.
+Always use a white licensed taxi with an identification number and a taxi-meter.
 Never use an unmarked cab or you will be overcharged and cheated.
 Cabs are usually found at marked Taxi Stands with bright orange signs.
-BE CAREFUL at the Main Train Station or at the Airports to avoid illegal taxi drivers hustling for fares.
-GO TO THE TAXI STAND in the front of the building.
+At the airport, be sure to go out to the curbside to the TAXI STAND for the organized line of taxis.
+DO NOT take cabs offered by drivers in the building.

 The newest edition of As Romans Do 2010-2012 has just been published.
 This 144 page guide to Rome and Santa Susanna is a real treasure.
 It is dedicated to the Alumni of Santa Susanna Church and is filled with historical photos from our archives, as well as current photos from the past three years.
 Not only is it a parish handbook, it is also an excellent guide to visitors, pilgrims and new residents coming to Rome.
 It makes all kinds of recommendations for what to see and do, and provides opening times and costs for various museums and other places of interest.
 It also includes 8 pages of Tips on getting around the city while you are here.
 We would be happy to mail you a copy of this book.
 Please send Fr.
 Greg (email@example.com) your name and address and we will mail you a copy as soon as possible.
 All we ask is that you consider sending us a donation to help us continue our ministry here at Santa Susanna.